-Fee $60 / Thursday 7am – 3pm
+Fee $75 / Thursday 7am – 3pm

 Goals: Developing basic birding skills, learning bird identification, enjoying time in the field.

-BOCA CHICA and SOUTHMOST PRESERVE
+*BOCA CHICA ROAD

-Make sure you have your driver’s license or other official photographic ID with you: participants without proper identification will not be permitted to board.
-If you are not a U.S. citizen, please contact Michael Marsden at 956-276-4409 before booking.
+Important: We will be passing through a U.S. Border Patrol Check Station on Boca Chica Road.
+Make sure you have your driver’s license or other official photographic ID with you; participants without proper identification will not be permitted to board.
+No restrooms on site, but restroom stops before and after.